 Eldest was a title for the eldest of all beings.
 Confusingly, it seems to apply to two different individuals; not only does Tom Bombadil claim it for himself, but Celeborn also uses it to address the old Ent Treebeard.
 Tom Bombadil’s nature, including what manner of being he is and if he can be considered alive and incarnate, remains unknown.
 The matter of who is truly the eldest living being in Middle-earth is a mystery.

-Aborigines may be discerned in the original hobbit story, for hobbits are drawn from a turn-of-the-century scholarly account of Britain’s aborigines.
-In the sequel, however, hobbits are given a migration history and step into the named history of the Old English Rohirrim.
-The idea of an aborigine is expressed anew, first by Tom Bomadil and then in Treebeard.
+In the sequel, Gollum’s relationship to Bilbo is utterly reimagined and hobbits are given a migration history and eventually step into the named history of the Old English Rohirrim.
+The idea of an aborigine is expressed anew in mythical rather than historical dress, first by Tom Bomadil and then, by way of the Elves, in Treebeard.

-A third picture gives the magic ring to Tom Bombadil, who holds it up revealing his eye looking through it.
+A fifth picture gives the magic ring to Tom Bombadil, who holds it up revealing his eye looking through it.
 This picture is given in The Fellowship of the Ring but the name of its meaning belongs in our index.

 Those who prefer the long way round are welcome to jump directly to the bibliography.